microsoft/aed-go-learn-content/write-test-program/includes/3-project-core.md

 }
 ```

-If you run the `go test -v` command, you should see a failing test in the output:
+When you run the `go test -v` command, you should see a failing test in the output:

 ```output
 # github.com/msft/bank [github.com/msft/bank.test]